siouan/frontend-gradle-plugin/CONTRIBUTING.md

 - It is a requirement to keep the plugin independent, small.
 That's why resorting to 3rd-party libraries is avoided unless mandatory (e.g. [Apache Commons Compress][apache-commons-compress] for ZIP/GZIP/TAR extraction).
 - All packages, classes, methods shall have a relevant documentation.
-A relevant documentation provides information to identify the responsibility and behaviour of the class/method, such as developers don't have to inspect the code to understand how to use it.
+A relevant documentation provides information to identify the responsibility and behavior of the class/method, such as developers don't have to inspect the code to understand how to use it.
 - Prefer adding relevant documentation directly in the code instead of creating an implementation document, to guarantee accessibility for developers.